 We have reserved some convenient parking spaces for guests.
 Enter the north lot (left of the building) from Kinney Avenue and look for spots to the left.
 If you require handicap accessible parking, we have plenty of spots available for you.

 You may enter the building through the front doors.
-Or you may enter the building through the doors on the left side of the building.
 Inside you will find a friendly face to welcome you and direct you where to go.

 At Kinney we welcome children in our services as it is a joy to see families worshiping together.
-We also provide child care (infant – 4yrs) during our service, along with Kinney Kids Hour (K – 5th grade) during the preaching portion of the service.
+We also provide child care (infant – 4yrs) during our service, along with Kinney Kids Time (K – 5th grade) during the preaching portion of the service.
 Children are dismissed for Kinney Kids Hour just before the sermon and a children's ministry worker will lead the children to their classroom.
+Click here for more info on our Kinney Kids Ministry.